Guduscani: Identity

-Seemingly only after the fall of Guduscani, and during the time of Mislav or Trpimir, was imposed a dynasty with undisputed Croatian identity which legitimized and spread it further.
+Seemingly only after the fall of Guduscani, and during the time of Mislav or Trpimir, a dynasty with undisputed Croatian identity was imposed and spread it further.
+It's often argued that Borna possibly was their gentile chieftain, and they represented only one small tribe among others in medieval Croatia.
 Depending on the interpretation of the Byzantine and Frankish sources, some historians consider them to be a tribe separate from the Croats and that the emergence of the Croatian political identity and power is not related to the region of Lika yet of Northern Dalmatia.
-Some argue that Borna possibly was their gentile chieftain and they represented only one small tribe among others in medieval Croatia.
 However, Borna most probably was not a member of the Guduscani because they later deserted him and got reconquered.
-The events and their behavior indicates that Guduscani were a separate identity and group from the Croats in Dalmatia, possibly related to the account of Avars living in Croatia from De Administrando Imperio and that were more similar or shared more history with Pannonian Slavs than Croats.
+The events and their behavior could also indicate that the Guduscani were a separate identity and group from the Croats in Dalmatia, possibly related to the account of Avars living in Croatia from De Administrando Imperio, and that they were more similar or shared more history with the Pannonian Slavs than the Croats.
+However, recent findings of Carolingian artefacts in Gacka "separates Lika from the so-called Avar syndrome that numerous historians in the past, without any significant archaeological findings, have depicted".
 The view that the Guduscani were Gothic remnants is not widely accepted, as the state of the Goths was in Italy and it ceased to exist in the mid-6th century, while their presence in the former Roman province of Dalmatia and Liburnia was not dominant, however, there were Valagoths as well in the region.